Most people have insurance. Very few people know what it covers.

 Deductible

 The amount you pay before insurance pays anything.
-A higher deductible lowers your premium but increases your out-of-pocket exposure.
-Make sure your deductible is an amount you could pay without financial hardship.
+A higher deductible lowers your premium but increases your out-of-pocket exposure, so the right deductible is one you could pay without financial hardship, and a coverage review can help you set it.

 4